SidArtez/Discord-WordleCommand/README.md

 # Discord-WordleCommand
 A simple wordle command

+# How do you install this?
+Do: npm i discord-gamecord

 # What language is this?
 this is an discord.js (JavaScript) command for your discord bot.